nick-roberson/fastapi-gen/README.md

 ╭─ Commands ──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ generate-app                                        Generate a FastAPI backend and React frontend from the input yaml config.                                                                                                   │
 │ generate-python-app                                 Generate a FastAPI backend from the input yaml config.                                                                                                                      │
+│ generate-test-data                                  Generate fake data for the service                                                                                                                                          │
 │ generate-typescript-app                             Generate a React frontend from the input yaml config.                                                                                                                       │
 │ regenerate-templates                                Just regenerate the frontend or backend templates, do not recreate the application                                                                                          │
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯